Decide between wired connection or remote transfer when importing photos from iPhone to Mac.

 - Activate iCloud Photo Library in your iPhone settings by going to «Settings > Apple ID > iCloud > Photos».

 - Repeat the process on your Mac.
-Go to "System Preferences > Apple ID" and turn on "Photos" to enable photo syncing.
+Go to «System Preferences > Apple ID» and enable «Photos» to enable photo sync.

-We hope you've found these tips helpful in transferring your iPhone photos to your Mac easily and efficiently!
+We hope you found these tips helpful in transferring your iPhone photos to your Mac easily and efficiently!